Scroll down for a range of free assessments to check on decoding and spelling.

 The Dyslexia Label:

-An LEA educational psychologist commented: ”Unfortunately people want a label as they think it offers an explanation and often the label is useful as it releases extra funding and special arrangements for exams.
+A chartered LEA psychologist commented: ”Unfortunately people want a dyslexia label as they think it offers an explanation and often the label is useful as it releases extra funding and special arrangements for exams.
 I avoid the term, referring instead to the specific gaps in code knowledge and the need for extra teaching to learn the basic or advanced code, practice with blending, and segmenting, the need for modelled writing where children compose sentences orally first, the need to develop accurate letter formation through handwriting teaching and practice.
 Now we have identified these gaps and weak areas, I say to schools and parents, we can focus extra teaching on them.
 Schools and parents would be much happier, I suspect, if I just were to say with a long face, “It’s dyslexia!!!”.
 It’s not an easy position to defend – there is an LEA specialist advisory teacher for dyslexia and dyslexia-friendly courses all about overlays, coloured paper, and special arrangements for accessing the curriculum, using scribes and readers and ICT.”

 Another negative result of obtaining the dyslexia label for a child is that many classroom teachers find the label intimidating.
 They have been led to believe that those with the label have biologically determined and incurable decoding difficulties.
 After receiving the diagnosis of dyslexia from an ‘educated professional’, the child is likely to be assigned by their teachers to the ‘can’t be taught to read or spell’ category.

 Does the ‘dyslexia’ label disable teachers?
+Elliott & Gibbs.
+2015.

 http://www.sciencedaily.com/releases/2015/01/150107204601.htm